parodos-dev/parodos/parodos-model-api/README.md

 ## Using This API with the Workflow Service

-Provided all the code was created in following the standards outlined , simply generate a Jar file and place this in the classpath of the Infrastructure Service.
+Provided all the code was created in following the standards outlined, simply generate a Jar file and place this in the classpath of the Infrastructure Service.
 Upon start up it will register the configured Task(s) and WorkFlow(s).
-Its key that

-Future versions of Parodos will include other options for creating and registering WorkFlowTasks and WorkFlows
+Future versions of Parodos will include other options for creating and registering WorkFlowTasks and WorkFlows.

 ## Demo Implementation

-For a full example show how to configure all these Task(s) and WorkFlows(s), please refer to the 'workflow-examples'
+For a full example show how to configure all these Task(s) and WorkFlows(s), please refer to the 'workflow-examples'.